Slow Cooker Cranberry Sauce

 -

-Rinse the cranberries and pick out any soft or shriveled berries so the sauce stays bright and clean-tasting.
+Rinse the cranberries, pick out any stems or shriveled berries, and drain well.

 -